Programmes and courses

 Doctoral studies

-As a doctoral student (also called PhD candidate or doctoral candidate) you are an important part of the research environment at Lund University.
+As a doctoral student (also referred to as a PhD candidate or doctoral candidate), you are an integral part of the research environment at Lund University.
+At any given time, around 30 doctoral students are affiliated with the Department of Political Science, and new doctoral candidates are normally admitted once a year.

-• Completed course requirements of at least 240 credits, of which at least 60 credits at advanced level, or
+- Completed course requirements of at least 240 credits, of which at least 60 credits are at the advanced level, or

 More information about doctoral studies

-Many courses at the Department of Political Science are linked to a specific research project that specific teachers are involved in, and are therefore not given each term.
+Many courses at the Department of Political Science are linked to a specific research project that specific teachers are involved in, and are therefore not offered each term.

 See all of our freestanding courses

-For the latest information on which courses that are running "your" term please see here:
+For up-to-date information on the courses available in your semester, please see here:

 Undergraduate course: